tobias-walle/ai.nvim/README.md

   -- ai.nvim is looking for a rules file at the root of your project and will load it into each prompt.
   -- You can use it to define the code style or other information that could be improving the output of the tasks. rules_file = '.ai-rules.md',
-  -- The data dir is used to save cached data (like the chat history) data_dir = vim.fn.stdpath('data') .. '/ai',
+  -- The data dir is used to save cached data data_dir = vim.fn.stdpath('data') .. '/ai',
   -- Override the keymaps used by the plugin mappings = {